Apply guardrails to prevent the output of harmful content

 Clean up

-When you finish exploring the Foundry, you should delete the resources you’ve created to avoid unnecessary Azure costs.
+If you’ve finished exploring Microsoft Foundry, you should delete the resources you have created in this exercise to avoid incurring unnecessary Azure costs.